-Let’s take a closer look at how you can earn money with YouTube and how much you can make through the platform.
+Let’s take a closer look at how you can earn money with YouTube and how much you can make as a video creator and publisher through the platform.

-As a YouTuber, you’ll have several different ways to monetize your following.
-We break down the different methods below.
+Let's talk about the ways you can monetize your channel.
+You’ll have several different ways to monetize your following.
+We break down the different methods below in order to answer the question, "how much do YouTubers make?"

 If you have a large following, then brands might be willing to partner with you for sponsorship opportunities.
-As you build a base of subscribers, you might find more lucrative brand sponsorship opportunities.
+As you build a base of subscribers, you might find more lucrative brand sponsorships.

 Sponsorships will only be lucrative when you have a large audience.
 The number of sponsorships you are able to land will depend on the nature of your channel and the quality of your audience.

-If you’ve built a brand around your YouTube channel, then your followers might be interested in merchandise.
+If you’ve built a brand around your YouTube channel, then your followers might be interested in you creating your own merchandise.
 You can bring in revenue from your YouTube channel by selling products that will appeal to your audience.

 4. Affiliate links